Celebrate Sussex / Celebrez le Sussex

 Smithtown (Hammond River No. 3)

 Built in 1914.
-Length 55.7m (182' 9")
+Length 55.7m (182' 9") (longest covered bridge in county)

 On Damascus Road at Smithtown.
 From Route 100, turn on to Rte.
 860. Follow Rte.
 860 (Lakeside Road) approx. 5km past Hwy 1 overpass before turning right on to Damascus Road.
 Follow to bridge.